-Holy Communion is recognized as an outward sign of continuing in a covenantal relationship with God and the body of Christ.
-The Holy Communion is a memorial and a proclamation of Jesus's suffering and death, examination of our lives, and anticipation of His second coming (1 Corinthians 11:26 - 28).
-It is observed by all believers until the Lord Jesus Christ comes again.
-A Church member may be denied partaking in Holy Communion if the Church has decided that the member does not demonstrate a credible profession of faith as a result of Church discipline.
+The Holy Communion is a memorial and a proclamation of Jesus's suffering and death (1 Corinthians 11:26), examination of our lives, and anticipation of His second coming (1 Corinthians 11:26).
+And it is observed by all believers until the Lord Jesus Christ comes.